 SSAT or ISEE?

-Once summer vacations have ended and the school year has begun, families begin thinking about standardized testing and the independent school application process.
-Many families considering independent schools often wonder which test to take.
+Once families have embarked on the search for an independent school, they often wonder whether to take the SSAT or ISEE.
 Depending on where you are applying, you may or may not have a choice.
 Upper schools often have a preference for the SSAT, and middle schools often prefer the ISEE, but many schools have no preference and will accept either test.
+Here we outline the differences in test structure, scoring, content, scheduling, and delivery between the SSAT and ISEE.

 Neither test is easier or harder than the other.
 Most students score comparably on both tests.
 However, some students perform significantly better on one test or have a strong personal preference.